Learn how to start a bakery business in Texas or let us help you get started on your entrepreneurial journey today, with expert support guaranteed.

 Regularly record and categorize all bakery-related transactions, including sales, ingredient costs, rent, utilities, and payroll.
 Monitor cash flow to help ensure you have sufficient funds to cover expenses and identify areas where improvements can be made.
 Consider consulting with an accountant or bookkeeper who specializes in the food industry to help ensure accurate financial record-keeping and compliance with tax regulations.

 Securing funding for your bakery is an important step.
-There are lots of different funding options you can explore, including business loans, grants, crowdfunding, and more.
+There are lots of different funding options you can explore, including business loans, government grants, crowdfunding, and more.
 You can even contribute some of your personal savings, if you wish.
 When seeking funding, it’s important to consider your debt tolerance, what collateral you could offer, how much work you’re willing to do applying for grants, and more.

 Protecting your bakery from unexpected events is essential.
 While no two bakeries are exactly the same, there are some insurance options you might want for yours.
 Popular (and smart) choices include general liability insurance and property insurance.
 If you have employees, you’ll probably want a workers’ compensation insurance policy, too.